Careers at the FTC

-Last year, in 2017, the FTC ranked #4 as a Best Place to Work in the Federal Government in comparison to 25 mid-size agencies.
-The FTC ranked #1 in several Best Places to Work categories, including effective leadership, strategic management, teamwork, innovation, performance based rewards and advancement and employee skills-mission match.
+This year, the Federal Trade Commission is ranked the number one place to work among 27 mid-size federal government agencies by the non-profit, non-partisan Partnership for Public Service, based on the FTC’s high ratings for employee engagement.
+The FTC also ranks #1 in several Best Places to Work categories, including effective leadership, strategic management, innovation, performance based rewards and advancement and employee skills-mission match.

 The 2018 Federal Employee Viewpoint Survey (FEVS) was conducted at the FTC from May 2, 2018 through June 13, 2018 in accordance with the Federal requirement to complete an annual employee survey.
-Please review the FTC’s 2018 FEVS results.
+Please review the FTC’s 2018 FEVS results here.

 Here are a few things that make the FTC great